stefan521/scala-playground/README.md

 # Scala-Exercises

 ## Why
-I want to get better at functional programming and I use Scala for that.
+I want to get better at functional programming, and I use Scala for that.
 These small exercises are great for that.

 This repository contains various exercises that I scraped together.
 While the ideas for the functions are not mine, the implementation is my own.
-For example, finding the palindromes in a list is what the book suggested to do as an exercise, but the code here that actually does that is my implementation.
+For example, finding the palindromes in a list is what the book suggested doing as an exercise, but the code here that actually does that is my implementation.

 ## How to run it
 I use IntelliJ as my IDE.
 The project is built with sbt.
 If you don't like IntelliJ you can probably cd into the root directory and run: